SD-WAN Benefits

 Reduced WAN Costs

 MPLS bandwidth is expensive.
 On a “dollar per bit” basis, MPLS is significantly higher than public Internet bandwidth.
 Exactly how much more expensive will depend on a number of variables, not the least of which is location.
-However, the costs of MPLS aren’t just a result of significantly higher bandwidth charges.
-Provisioning an MPLS link often takes weeks or months, while a comparable SD-WAN deployment can often be completed in days.
-In business, time is money, and removing the WAN as a bottleneck can be a huge competitive advantage.

-Enhanced WAN Performance
+Enhanced WAN Flexibility

-MPLS was the top dog in enterprise WAN before cloud-computing and mobile smart devices exploded in popularity.
+The MPLS-based network was the top dog in enterprise WAN before cloud-computing and mobile smart devices exploded in popularity.
 Once cloud and mobile became mainstream, a fundamental flaw in MPLS was exposed.
 Simply put: MPLS is very good at reliably routing traffic between two static locations, but it isn’t good at meeting the demands of cloud and mobile.

 Improved WAN Agility

-For example, onboarding a new office with MPLS can take anywhere from a few weeks to a few months.
+For example, onboarding a new office using MPLS circuits can take anywhere from a few weeks to a few months.
 With Cato’s cloud-based SD-WAN, new sites can be onboarded in a matter of hours or days.
 Case in point: Pet Lovers Center was able to deploy two to three sites per day during their Cato Cloud rollout.

 Similarly, adding bandwidth can take over a month in many MPLS applications, while SD-WAN enables rapid bandwidth provisioning at existing sites.